iredmail/docs/en_US/ee/0-ee.changelog.md

 - Breaking changes:
-    - Whitelisting and blacklisting are now handled by milter program, syntax of domain names and email addresses are slightly different.
+    - Whitelisting and blacklisting are now handled by milter program, syntax of domain and sub-domain names are slightly different.
         - Domain: `@domain.com` (old) -> `domain.com` (new)
         - Sub-domain: `@.domain.com` (old) -> `.domain.com` (new)